Have you recently had your wisdom teeth pulled? If so, you might be wondering, “Can I smoke weed after a tooth extraction?”

 - Vaping (use with caution!)

-In some dental procedures, mainly wisdom tooth removal, your wound may be sewn shut.
-If this is the case, a small gummy is certainly a possibility for pain relief or to reduce swelling.
-If you have open wounds however and solid foods are not an option, perhaps go for one of our cannabis-infused beverages instead.
+In some dental procedures, your wound may be sewn shut.
+If this is the case, a small gummy is certainly a possibility for relief or to reduce swelling.
+However, if you have open wounds and solid foods are not an option, perhaps go for a cannabis-infused drink instead.

 Has this tickled your tastebuds?
 See our full collection of edibles here.